 How can we do that?
 Tilden says that there are six principles of interpretation.
 We choose some of them that we think can apply to our topic.
 First the interpretation must always relate to personality or experience of the visitor.
 We think that this principle can be easily applied to our topic, but we must know something about social community that we are aiming to.
 Than we can use their own experience, something that they know and apply it to the museum topic.

-Another Tilden´s principle can be use in a museum when we think about social communities.
-He says that the chief aim of interpretation should be to provoke.
-That the interpretation should not be an instruction but provocation.
+Another Tilden´s principle can be used in a museum when we think about social communities.
+He says that the chief aim of interpretation should provoke people and that the interpretation should not be an instruction but a provocation.
 That means that we should stimulate the visitor to desire to learn more.
 If we provoke someone to think they can discover things that are behind plain facts and we can motivate them to wanting to know more.

 Something provocative can be also controversial and we think we can use this in a museum.
 By using some controversial topic or an object we can provoke people to go to the museum to learn about this.
 Like this we can motivate people to go to the museum to wanting to see an exhibition.
 And we can easily make it specific for some social community.